Blog

 Peter was stern, didactic, exacting, prickly and super intellectual.
 He relished arguing loudly at dinner for the fun of it.
 Something a young twenty-three-year-old Southern woman wasn’t used to.

-KEEP READING >>
+FINISH READING >>

 The First Line.